 Overview of the Research

 Infectious diseases research at Bradford Teaching Hospitals NHS Foundation Trust was established in June 2012, and covers a wide range of systems and diseases with a large untapped research potential.
-Since its inception, the infection research team at BTHFT have worked tirelessly to increase the available portfolio of studies and now have a large ongoing portfolio of research trials/studies covering a range of infection interests including Hospital Acquired Infections, CNS infections, HIV, flu and Sexual Health.
+Since its inception, the infection research team at BTHFT have worked tirelessly to increase the available portfolio of studies and now have a large ongoing portfolio of research trials/studies covering a range of infection interests including Hospital Acquired Infections, CNS infections, HIV and flu.
 We are constantly updating our portfolio to cover more infections and diseases, to ensure that high quality research can be offered to all who wish to be involved, delivered by compassionate and knowledgeable staff.
 Studies suggest that patients who receive care in research-active institutions have better health outcomes than patients who are treated in a non-research environment.

 We currently participate in both non-commercially and commercially funded research.
 Providing care for patients involved in interventional and observational research.